OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 worker cores of the interface (on 4 worker threads, each worker is assigned with a mempool containing 16383 packet objects).
-Both auto sizing and manual minimum validation include each worker's RX and TX descriptors and a 32-mbuf in-flight margin.
+Both auto sizing and manual minimum validation include each worker's RX and TX descriptors, ``rx-backlog-size`` mbufs, and a 32-mbuf in-flight margin.
+The optional :ref:`dpdk-rx-backlog` can help to overcome short-term traffic bursts.
+The backlog is configured per worker/RX queue and requires an interger of power of two, with a minimum value of 32.
+The default value is zero (disabled) when absent.
+A good value to start with could be, e.g., ``131072``.
 Memory (in bytes) for interface's memory pools is calculated as:
 ``mempool-size`` * ``mtu``.
 The sum of memory pool requirements divided by the size of one hugepage results